web-work-tools/web-work-tools.github.io/_posts/jamstack/2019-02-24-github-pages-starter-pack.md

 Whichever of those options you choose, you can drop an index.html in the root of whatever location you chose in the above settings, and that site will be published.

-If you have other posts or pages, you can assign one of them the root permalink, in the frontmatter, and in this case you do not need index.html
+If you have other posts or pages, you can assign one of them the root permalink, in its frontmatter, and in this case you do not need index.html

 Example: `permalink: /`